ryanchynoweth44/DatabricksContent/DeployDatabricks/README.md

 ### Admin Notebooks

+**NOTE:  current notebooks are executed using a mount point.
+This will be edited in the future since we are using passthrough authentication.

 The following notebooks can be *manually* imported into a workspace and executed.
 Please note that any admin notebooks require delta tables will be organized using the `utility` solution.
 For example, our data collection notebooks will be located at: `/mnt/datalake/<storage account name>/silver/utility/data_collection/<table name>`
 - [CreateSecret.py](Admin/CreateSecret.py): a notebook that will put a secret in a secret scope.